learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 #### Push Up Your Branch

 * Now it's time to [push][] to a remote branch.
-This remote branch doesn't exist yet, you're going to create it by pushing.
+This remote branch doesn't exist yet, you're going to create it by `git push`.

   * **NOTE: Do not push to master.
 Do not type anything that contains the word master!**
   * You're going to push to a branch that is the same name as your local branch.